 Before you take off from the helipad, your guide will talk you through basic avalanche safety and give you some rules to follow.
 You will then get some avalanche transceiver training, so you can help search for avalanche victims should the worst happen.
 However, your guide will be aware of the avalanche risk and will only take you to safe areas to ski.

 Your skis and snowboards are loaded into a basket on the side of the helicopter.
 This is to save room and to make it easier to get out of the helicopter when it's time to ski.

-After a short flight into the mountains, your guide will instruct your pilot where to drop you off based on the snow conditions and your group's ability.
-Most of the time, the helicopter will land, but other times it will be hovering or just have its nose resting in the snow while you jump out and your guide unloads the skis and boards.
-This is pretty exciting, as the helicopter rotors spin above you, and the downdraft intensifies as the helicopter leaves you on the side of the mountain.
+After a short flight into the mountains, your guide will instruct your pilot where to drop you off.
+The spot is chosen based on the snow conditions and your group's ability.
+Most of the time, the helicopter will land.
+Other times it will be hovering or just have its nose resting in the snow while you jump out and your guide unloads the skis and boards.
+This is pretty exciting.
+The helicopter rotors spin above you, and the downdraft intensifies as the helicopter leaves you on the side of the mountain.